sindresorhus/gulp-dust/readme.md

 ##### data

-Type: `object`
+Type: `object` or `function`
 Default: `{}`

-Context which is passed to dust templates
+Context which is passed to dust templates.
+If a function is provided the function will be called with one parameter, the name of the file

 ##### defaultExt